-We may use a portion of the proceeds from this offering to repurchase some of our outstanding 1.25% debentures and our 0.75% debentures.
+We may use a portion of the proceeds from this offering and the concurrent equity offering to repurchase some of our outstanding 1.25% debentures, which mature on February 15, 2027, and our 0.75% debentures, which mature on August 1, 2027.
 We expect that holders of our outstanding 1.25% debentures or 0.75% debentures from whom we may repurchase such debentures (which holders may include one or more of the underwriters), may have outstanding short hedge positions in our class A common stock relating to such debentures.
 Upon repurchase, we expect that such holders will unwind or offset those hedge positions by purchasing class A common stock in secondary market transactions, including purchases in the open market, and/or entering into various derivative transactions with respect to our class A common stock.
 These activities could have the effect of increasing, or preventing a decline in, the market price of our class A common stock.
-The effect, if any, of any of these transactions and activities on the market price of our class A common stock will depend in part on market conditions and cannot be ascertained at this time, but may be material.
+The effect, if any, of any of these transactions and activities on the market price of our class A common stock or the debentures will depend in part on market conditions and cannot be ascertained at this time, but may be material.
+We also expect to use approximately \$20.0 million to \$22.0 million of the net proceeds from this offering to pay the cost of the purchased options and the sold warrants described under "Entry Into Convertible Debenture Hedge" and "Sale of Warrants" below.